InfraBuilder/n8n-nodes-helm-chart/README.md

 - This node was created to simplify the integration of Helm chart information into n8n workflows
 - Inspired by the need to automate tasks related to Kubernetes and Helm in DevOps pipelines

+## Legal

+This package is not officially associated with or endorsed by n8n, Helm, or any of the repositories it may connect to.
+All product names, logos, and brands are property of their respective owners.

+The author(s) of this package assume no liability for any issues that may arise from its use.
+By using this package, you agree to the terms of the MIT License and acknowledge that you are using it at your own risk.